Published on November 19th, 2019 | by Ruben0

-Mayeteria Sanluqueña is a project that puts the spotlight on mayetos, small family producers that are working their own vineyards around Sanlúcar, and usually selling their grapes to large wine houses or cooperatives.
-Up till the 1980s over 100 of them co-existed with much larger vintners in Sanlúcar but many of them disappeared in the 1990s due to legal requirements and lowering profits.
+Mayeteria Sanluqueña is a project that puts the spotlight on mayetos.
+They are small family producers that are working their own vineyards around Sanlúcar, usually selling their grapes to large wine houses or cooperatives.
+Up till the 1980s over 100 of them co-existed with much larger vintners in Sanlúcar.
+However many of them disappeared in the 1990s due to legal requirements and lowering profits.
 Now there are less than 20, who often have other jobs on the side.

 One of the white wines from small-scale mayetos around Sanlúcar, united by Ramiro Ibáñez

-Enologist Ramiro Ibáñez decided to help some of these young growers overcome the administration and incredibly low grape prices, by producing a wine instead of grapes and sharing a brand Corta y Raspa (a specific pruning method).
+Enologist Ramiro Ibáñez decided to help some of these young growers overcome the administration and incredibly low grape prices.
+He produces wines from their grapes, sharing the brand Corta y Raspa (a specific pruning method).
 On the one hand it’s about profitability but on the hand the partnership can preserve winemaking traditions and highlight the differences between vineyards and terroirs.

 Corta y Raspa ‘Casabón’ 2017 (12,5%, Mayeteria Sanluqueña)